LUMIERE DURHAM 2011

 With special thanks to Durham County Council’s Prison Library Service.

-Jana Matejkova worked with the women of HMP Low Newton and their children over several months, and in the tradition of wishing on a star, she displayed their hopes and dreams in this artwork, Wish Comet.
+Jana Matejkova worked with the women of HMP Low Newton and their children over several months, and in the tradition of wishing on a star, she displayed their wishes and dreams in this artwork, Wish Comet.

 The installation was made from the everyday identification wristbands that you might see at festivals or nightclubs.
 5,000 of these fluorescently coloured wristbands, bearing the wishes of the women and their children, reacted with UV light to become a powerful illuminated artwork.
 Sound recordings of the children’s voices and the women’s own hopes spoken by Charlie Darby-Villis (Development worker at HMP/YOI Low Newton) were used as a base for a composition, which, in the end, simulated the sounds of space.